 - Can the paying spouse pay support while having the ability to maintain financial independence?

 - Is the recipient the custody parent of a child that needs child support?

-- Does the recipient spouse work for a business owned or operated by the paying spouse?
+- Does the recipient spouse work for a business owned or operated by the spouse financially responsible?

 - Did the recipient contribute to an increase in the paying spouse’s income by helping pay for their education or job training during the marriage?

 - Was one spouse considered at fault for the marriage ending?

 The last factor mentioned above does have limitations for whether the judge can use it to determine alimony.
 In Utah, a divorce can be granted on fault-based grounds, including adultery, physical abuse/threats to the other spouse or their children, or undermining the other spouse’s financial stability.

 The court cannot use alimony to punish a spouse for acting in a misbehaving manner.
 In rare circumstances, the judge will only use one of these reasons to determine alimony decisions.
 Typically, the at-fault spouse must have contributed so much damage due to their behavior that the other spouse will have trouble adjusting to life without financial support.

 What is the Maximum Length of Time Someone Can Receive Alimony?